cartographerwanders/d2rmanager-cartographer-wanderer/README.md

 - **Line 1:** Area · Run timer · Games · Games/h · Avg run duration · Deaths · Chickens
 - **Line 2:** Magic Find · Max HP · Max Mana · Items stashed · Level + XP% · XP/h

+#### Itemfilter Editor
+- fully customize your Itemfilter with an easy to use interface

+#### Inventory
+- syncs your character stashtabs so you can see what you find without needing to go into the game
+- search helps you find that particular item you know you have but don't know where

+#### Drop Log
+- keeps track of the items your Wanderer finds with information about who, what, when and where

 ---